KyloGG88/WeatherApp/README.md

 # WeatherApp

-# Module 8 Challenge: Weatther Forecast App
+# Module 8 Challenge: Weather Forecast App

 # Expected Result
 The following image shows what the result should be: